Gracicinya/ThisAdventure/README.md

 - explaining JavaScript concepts and debugging logic
 - helping clean up or simplify some repeated code
 - helping write and revise this README
-- helping phrase some AI-assisted code comments in the project where needed

 ### What Was Written by the Team